nicholaishaw/matplotlib-challenge/README.md

 **Figure 4.** *Bar chart illustrating the average mouse survival in each drug regimen.*

 ### Boxplot Analyses
 Using a box plot analysis with matplotlib, We acquired the tumor volume (mm3) distribution of our primary drugs of interest: Capomulin, Ramicane, Infubinol, and Ceftamin.
-We also obtained any potential outliers and marked them on the graph.
+We also used a for loop statement to identify any potential outliers and marked them on the graph.

 ![image](https://github.com/nicholaishaw/matplotlib-challenge/assets/135463220/f0d588e8-9f7b-46e7-8b3d-4b9b0844972e)